 When the rain ceased, David Needham made the decision to visit nearby Mallard Hide; and what a remarkable time the group had, as they held a “ring-side seat”, enjoying the behaviour of a pair of Stonechats, and two male Reed Buntings, feeding on, and around some old reeds.
 Coot and Moorhen were also in close attendance.
 Whilst all this was happening, a male Song Thrush was singing splendidly in the trees outside the hide.
 Meal time was looming; and as the members left the sight, another Song Thrush was in full voice near the bird feeders; Chaffinch, Robin, Great and Blue Tits were observed on the feeders.
 Finally, yet another Song Thrush was ‘belting’ out his wonderful song, from the trees in the car park: lifting the gloom of the dark skies!

 The ‘Old Buttercross’ restaurant was the destination for lunch; where three more members turned up to join us for a convivial meal, and discussion of the morning’s proceedings.

-Photos from earlier years –
+Meetings from earlier years –